-Plaintiff is relying upon the discovery rule and estoppel principles to argue that his case is timely filed.
-The court rejects plaintiff's discovery rule arguments for the following reasons.
-First, plaintiff does not identify a material fact essential to his cause of action of which plaintiff was unaware less than two years before he filed this action.
-The "fact" plaintiff claims he did not know was the Kansas Supreme Court's holding in Tilzer.
-That ruling, however, was not a material fact essential to plaintiff's cause of action in this matter.
+Plaintiffs are relying upon the discovery rule and estoppel principles to argue that this case is timely filed.
+The court rejects plaintiffs' discovery rule arguments for the following reasons.
+First, plaintiffs do not identify a material fact essential to their cause of action of which plaintiffs were unaware less than two years before they filed this action. "fact" plaintiffs claim they did not know was the Kansas Supreme Court's holding in Tilzer.
+That ruling, however, was not a material fact essential to plaintiffs' cause of action in this matter.
 Rather, it was a legal holding in a case with similar facts.
 Second, persons are presumed to know the law.
-So, if a legal holding could be a material fact for the purposes of determining when a cause of action accrued, then plaintiff should be presumed to have known it when the legal holding was issued.
-See Knight v.
+So, if a legal holding could be a material fact for the purposes of determining when a cause of action accrued, then plaintiffs should be presumed to have known it when the legal holding was See Knight v.
 Myers, 748 P.2d 896, 901 (Kan.App.
 1988)(implying constructive knowledge of statute of limitations and therefore of the fact of injury when the statute of limitations passed on a claim); see also, FDIC v.
-Alexander, 78 F.3d 1103, 1107-08 (6th Cir.
-1996)(applying Ohio law, constructive knowledge of facts, not actual knowledge of their legal significance, starts the limitations period running).
+Alexander, 78 1103, 1107-08 (6th Cir.
+1996)(applying Ohio F.3d law, constructive knowledge of facts, not actual knowledge of their legal significance, starts the limitations period running).

-It is undisputed that the Willes were aware of the terms of their settlement with Eli Lilly and Bristol-Myers.
-They were also aware in 2003 that the money Evelyn Wille received in settlement was vastly less than the amount received by Georgia Hayes.
+It is undisputed that plaintiffs were aware of the terms of their settlement with Eli Lilly and Bristol-Myers.
+They were also aware in 2003 that the money they received in settlement was vastly less than the amount received by Georgia Hayes.
 They were aware that it was a global settlement and that a large number of plaintiffs would divide a fixed amount of money.

 Further, they knew what defendant told them regarding the settlement.
-The court believes there is no material issue of fact to dispute that plaintiff was aware of the facts essential to his cause of action more than two years prior to filing this lawsuit.
+The court believes there is no material issue of fact to dispute that plaintiffs were aware of the facts essential to their cause of action more than two years prior to filing this lawsuit.

 VII.
-THERE IS AN ABSENCE OF EVIDENCE TO SUPPORT PLAINTIFF'S CLAIM OF EQUITABLE ESTOPPEL.
+THERE IS AN ABSENCE OF EVIDENCE TO SUPPORT PLAINTIFFS' CLAIM OF EQUITABLE ESTOPPEL.

-The court is also convinced that there is no material fact issue to support plaintiff's claim of estoppel.
-In Kansas, equitable estoppel exists when a party by its representations, admissions, or silence when it had a duty to speak, induced another party to believe certain facts existed upon which that party detrimentally relied and acted.
+The court is also convinced that there is no material fact issue to support plaintiffs' claim of estoppel.
+In Kansas, equitable estoppel exists when a party by its acts, representations, admissions, or silence when it had a duty to speak, induced another party to believe certain facts existed upon which that party detrimentally relied and acted.
 Rockers v.
 Kansas Turnpike Authority, 991 P.2d 889, 894 1999)(quoting United American State Bank & Trust Co. v.
 Wild West Chrysler Plymouth, Inc., 561 P.2d 792 (1977)); Turon State Bank v.
 Bozarth, 684 P.2d 419, 422 (Kan.
-1984) (also quoting Wild West Plymouth).
-Estoppel by silence requires an intent to mislead "or at least a willingness that others should be deceived. . . . " Turon State Bank, 684 P.2d at 423 (interior quotation omitted).
-Plaintiff has the burden of proving the facts in support of equitable estoppel.
+1984)(also quoting Wild Estoppel by silence requires an intent to West Plymouth). mislead "or at least a willingness that others should be deceived. . . . " Turon State Bank, 684 P.2d at 423 (interior quotation omitted).
+Plaintiffs have the burden of proving the facts in support of equitable estoppel.
 See Rockers, 991 P.2d at 894.

-Plaintiff does not allege that defendant made a representation, action or admission upon which plaintiff relied.
-Nor does plaintiff allege that he relied upon defendant's silence to his detriment.
-Instead, plaintiff asserts that defendant should be estopped from alleging a statute of limitations defense because he opposed and thereby delayed the disclosure of plaintiff's name (among other names) to a third party - the Tilzers' and their counsel - and because he opposed and delayed contact by the Tilzers' counsel with his former clients.
-Of course, the Tilzers' counsel were not representing plaintiff when these actions occurred.
+Plaintiffs do not allege that defendant made a representation, action or admission upon which plaintiffs relied.
+Nor do plaintiffs allege that they relied upon defendant's silence to their detriment.
+Instead, plaintiffs assert that defendant should be estopped from alleging a statute of limitations defense because he opposed and thereby delayed the disclosure of plaintiffs' names (among other names) to a third party - the Tilzers' and their counsel - and because he opposed and delayed contact by the Tilzers' counsel with his former clients.
+Of course, the Tilzers' counsel were not representing plaintiffs when these actions occurred.